ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 ## Evolving the schema

 As your application evolves, it is very common to have the database schema evolve as well.
-Suppose that to support a new feature in your application, you need to add a new `age` column, with Atlas the process can be as simple as updating the `schema.sql` to the desired schema and running `schema apply` again.
+Suppose that to support a new feature in your application, you need to add a new `age` column.
+With Atlas the process can be as simple as updating the `schema.sql` to the desired schema and running `schema apply` again.

 ```sql title="schema.sql" {5-6}